partner0831/partner0831/README.md

 </p>

 # Hi there 👋 , I'm Top dev!
-I specialize in Front End Web Engineer & Mobile Hybrid Engineer.
+I specialize in Front End Web Engineer & Blockchain Engineer.
 Currently, I am open to any opportunity, especially in IT as a Web Developer and Mobile Developer.
 I also make plugin for open source, you can check on npm package and composer package with prefix @aacassandra.
 I hope it will be of use to many people.
 <table style="border-size:0px">
   <tr >
   <td style="border: none;"><img src="https://cdn.iconscout.com/icon/free/png-64/rubymine-1175004.png" width="90"> Rails </td>